l7mp/stunner/doc/SECURITY.md

 ```

 You should see the internal Cluster IP address allocated by Kubernetes for the STUNner dataplane
 service.
-Try experiment with other FQDNs, like `kubernetes.default.svc.cluster.local`, etc., the
+Try experiment with other FQDNs, like `kubernetes.default.svc.cluster.local`, etc.; the
-query should return the corresponding internal service IP.
+Kubernetes cluster DNS service will readily return the the corresponding internal service IP
+addresses.

 This little experiment demonstrates the threats associated with a poorly configured STUNner
-gateway.
-Note that reaching internal Kubernetes services via STUNner is contingent on two
+gateway: it can allows external access to *any* UDP service running inside your cluster.
+The
-conditions: first, the target service must run over UDP (e.g., the `kube-dns`), since STUNner's
+prerequisites for this is that (1) the target service *must* run over UDP inside the cluster (e.g.,
-transport relay connections are limited to UDP, and second, the user must specifically add a
+the `kube-dns`), since STUNner's transport relay connections are limited to UDP, and (2) the user
-UDPRoute to the target service.
+*must* specifically add a UDPRoute to the target service, otherwise STUNner blocks access to it.

 Now rewrite the backend service in the UDPRoute to an arbitrary non-existent service.